con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 >> 	91d mchog tu dga' ba] em.; mtshog tu dga' ba'i VM

 Great reassurance, foremost celebration,
-Great joyouness, the highest form of pleasure,
+Great joyousness, the highest form of pleasure,
 Abundance, reverence, action venerable,
-Great happines, the noble lord of splendour, (91)
+Great happiness, the noble lord of splendour, (91)

 * 91c satkāra and satkṛti appear to be complete synonyms, but VV gives a creative interpretation of the latter: 'the action of the venerable'. *bskur sti* and *rim gro* are also synonyms.
-* VV reads śrīyaśapati and interprets it as 'the lord of the splendour of goddesses'.
+* VV reads śrīyaśaspati and interprets it as 'the lord of the splendour of goddesses'.
 The reading is attractive, but the interpretation is a bit forced; hence we follow Tib.
 * QUESTION: Are satkṛtir bhūtiḥ feminine nouns here?